marc-nyiti/Magnolia_institute/README.md

 # The Magnolia Institute
 The Magnolia Institute is a decentralized platform that utilizes blockchain technology for real-time disease tracking.

-Live demo on the Ethereum Goerli testnet.   https://marc-nyiti.github.io/Magnolia_institute
+Proof of concept on the Ethereum Goerli testnet.   https://marc-nyiti.github.io/Magnolia_institute

 ## The development tool kit